 Tiered Interventions Using Evidence-Based Research, or TIER, is a project funded by the Texas Education Agency.
-Our goal is to provide educators, caregivers, and other educational stakeholders with the knowledge and materials to ensure appropriate implementation of multi-tiered system of supports (MTSS) in every school across Texas.
+Our goal is to provide educators, caregivers, and other educational stakeholders with the knowledge and materials to ensure appropriate implementation of a multi-tiered system of supports (MTSS) in every school across Texas.

 We have developed a series of modules that focus on different components of MTSS.
 Within each module, you’ll find more specific pathways.
 For more information or to participate in a pathway training, visit the Find a Trainer page to find your region's primary contact and visit the Online Courses page to see which trainings are available on TEALearn.

 Contact us at TIER@meadowscenter.org.